dotnet/AspNetCore.Docs/aspnetcore/fundamentals/configuration/index.md

 Index &num;3 in the bound object holds the configuration data for the `array:4` configuration key and its value of `value4`.
 When configuration data containing an array is bound, the array indices in the configuration keys are merely used to iterate the configuration data when creating the object.
 A null value can't be retained in configuration data, and a null-valued entry isn't created in a bound object when an array in configuration keys skip one or more indices.

 The missing configuration item for index &num;3 can be supplied before binding to the `ArrayExample` instance by any configuration provider that produces the correct key-value pair in configuration.
-If the sample included an additional JSON Configuration Provider with the missing key-value pair, the `ArrayExample.Entries` matches the complete configuration array:
+If the sample included an additional JSON configuration provider with the missing key-value pair, the `ArrayExample.Entries` matches the complete configuration array:

 *missing_value.json*: